 Alexandre is a frequent guest-lecturer in major institutions such as Georgetown University, Princeton University, Columbia University, NYU, and in museums such as the American Museum of Natural History, the Metropolitan Museum of New York, the Brooklyn Museum, the Rubin Museum, and the Museum of the City of New York.

-He continues to do research on sound, currently works as a sound therapist, teaches this practice, and lectures about sound.
+He continues to do research on sound, currently works as a sound therapist, teaches the method he has created, and lectures about sound throughout the world.